lean-mind/savvily-book-converter-python/docs/chapters/page-size.md

 # Page Size

-## How to configure latex page size properly

 The book page size can be configured using the package [`geometry`](https://texdoc.org/serve/geometry.pdf/0).

 We can configure paper height, paper width and inner margins with this commands: